Data is the new currency in 2021. Data exists everywhere.

 - Data Sharing

 NAS: The price of a NAS system depends solely on the amount of storage needed.

 If you wish to add more storage, you can purchase additional hard drives to be attached to your existing NAS device.
 The price for NAS ranges from 500 USD to 1000 USD.
-Additional hard drives prices may vary depending on the service provider.
+Additional hard drive prices may vary depending on the service provider.

 The pricing of NAS is quite on the hefty side.
-Therefore, careful considerations should be made before investing in a NAS system such as RAID level.
+Therefore, careful considerations should be made before investing in a NAS system such as the RAID level.